--FLAPLYLM- Subject: Family 1 Respondent: JOHN DOE
+-FLAPLYLM- • Family 1

-Are/is (READ NAMI BELOW) limited in the kind or amount of play activities he/she/they can do because of
+Are/is (RE. l or amount of play activities he/she/they can do because

-a physical, mental, or emot
+al, mental, or emotional pro (H)

-(1) Yes (2) No
+(1) Ye (2) No

 LINE HHSTAT NAME AGE FX

-04 C BILLY D 3 2 1
+04 C BILLY DOE 2 1

 As you will notice, the Family roster at the bottom of the FLAPLYLM screen will fill with only those family members to which this question applies.